ippontech/blog-usa/posts/modular-monolith-microservices.md

 image:
 ---

 As applications become increasingly complex, engineering teams have sought to ease the process of creating scalable and malleable products.
-Many organizations have turned to microservices to help keep their products scalable.
+Many organizations have turned to microservices to help keep their products scalable, cost-efficient, and easier to develop over time.
 Today we will discuss why microservices & modular architecture have gained much attention and usage in the past few years.

 ## Monolithic Architecture